Wered6/portfolio-escape-room/README.md

 ```cpp
 InteractComponent = CreateDefaultSubobject<UERInteractComponent>(TEXT("InteractComponent"));
 ```
-### Blueprints
+***Blueprints***
 ![image](https://github.com/user-attachments/assets/ed71782c-2208-4374-b5a4-bb7e9a327dc1)

 It's working after setting IMC and Input Actions.
 ![image](https://github.com/user-attachments/assets/dce343fc-4d72-459d-80c9-4657aeb85685)

 ## Enhanced input
-I made this system with enhanced input system's capabilties in mind.
+I made this system with enhanced input system's capabilities in mind.
 So there are two types of interaction: press and hold.

 Press input action has *Pressed* trigger, so it only triggers once.